m3dwards/longmynd.org/content/sites/black-knoll.md

 poiImage: /img/black_knoll_map.jpeg
 date: 2025-09-10T17:19:56.387Z
 ---
-**Update - temporary (hopefully) - you must contact committee before flying due to external landowner issues**
+**The farmer requires prior notification of pilots intending to park and fly at Black Knoll.
+This is being coordinated by Leavesley Aviation, who can be contacted on 07774856056.** This is not required for pilots flying from the Club End of the Long Mynd, who may be forced to transition via Black Knoll, top landing and taking off again.

-This site is used by our registered schools, for instruction.
-Please respect their needs.\
+**This site is used by our registered schools, for instruction.** Please respect their needs.\
 Pilots where possible should try to avoid flying close to students or low over school takeoffs and provide a very wide berth at all times to students displaying a trailing red streamer.
 Be aware some pre-CP pilots under instruction may not even have a red streamer !!

-**June 2022 – Bottom landing field note** – this may now have cattle in it.
-While we have not been asked to stop using it, land there at your own risk and only if there is a clear safety margin between your landing area and any cattle.
-If cattle have been in it, paraglider wings are very likely to get covered in plenty of brown smelly stuff!
-Its probably best to top or slope land early and avoid the field unless you can determine its state!
+**The Club does no have any arrangements for bottom landing in front of the hill.**

 During the period from 1st September to 1st February, there is shooting on the hill and woodland below take-off.
 There are notices put up along the road below take-off warning of the dates and times. **UNDER NO CIRCUMSTANCES** should you fly during the shooting.